Androgen insensitivity syndrome: Early terminology

 The first descriptions of the effects of AIS appeared in the medical literature as individual case reports or as part of a comprehensive description of intersex physicalities.
+In 1779, William Hunter studied a few freemartins.
+One of them, "Mr. Wright's Free-Martin" was likely not a freemartin, but a case of testicular feminization.
 In 1839, Scottish obstetrician Sir James Young Simpson published one such description in an exhaustive study of intersexuality that has been credited with advancing the medical community's understanding of the subject.
 Simpson's system of taxonomy, however, was far from the first; taxonomies or descriptions for the classification of intersexuality were developed by Italian physician and physicist Fortuné Affaitati in 1549, French surgeon Ambroise Paré in 1573, French physician and sexology pioneer Nicolas Venette in 1687 (under the pseudonym Vénitien Salocini), and French zoologist Isidore Geoffroy Saint-Hilaire in 1832.
 All five of these authors used the colloquial term "hermaphrodite" as the foundation of their taxonomies, although Simpson himself questioned the propriety of the word in his publication.
 Use of the word "hermaphrodite" in the medical literature has persisted to this day, although its propriety is still in question.
 An alternative system of nomenclature has been recently suggested, but the subject of exactly which word or words should be used in its place still one of much debate.